wan19990901/personal_website/content/post/stargazing-preparation/index.md

 It is entirely possible to do your own dark sky trip without any equipment and just appreciate what you can see with the naked eye.
-However, if you do you want to bring any optical aids, we have some suggestions.
-To begin with, we highly recommend starting with a pair of binoculars instead of a telescope.
+However, if you do you want to bring any optical aids, I have some suggestions.
+To begin with,  I highly recommend starting with a pair of binoculars instead of a telescope.
 They’re easier to aim at an object, and help you get a feel for what some magnification might offer at a cheaper intro price.
 A decent intro pair can be had for around $30 dollars .
 Anything from 7x to 10x magnification is reasonable and will allow you